 - Beating a Pillow or screaming your lungs out when you sense you are angry but not yet feeling it.
 An approach coined as ‘fake it until you make it’, a method to safely connect and release anger

 - Belly Breathing, allows us to feel our body more, thus getting more in contact with our sensations and feelings.
 In my experience, most people who are not fully connected to their feelings are shallow breathers.
-Read my full article
+Read why we should breathe properly.

 - Body Correction work including deep tissue massage, can clear emotional blockages and release emotions stored in the body

 - Detoxing; cleansing the body of toxins can evoke unprocessed emotions.

 - Do it Yourself healing including EFT, or Self-Releasing, which are one of many self-help techniques that support us in dealing with uncomfortable feelings